CIS232/Lab6/readme.md

 ## Question 1: _maxElement_ Method

 Write a static method named *maxElement* in edu.carrollcc.cis232.Question1 class that takes only an *int[]* as an argument and returns the largest value.
 The method should use recursion to find the largest element.
 If the int[] argument has no elements or is null, throw an IllegalArgumentException.
 Demonstrate the method in the Question1 main method.

+HINT: Pass the max element as an argument in the recursive call.
+If the next value beats it, replace the max for the next recursive call.

 **Points breakdown**

 - Technical: 25 points